-For information on matured and non-initiated property tax abatements, see Appendix C, page C-1.
+For information on matured and non-initiated property tax abatements, see Appendix C.

 &lt;sup>1 Exemption from ad valorem taxation starts with the taxes levied in the calendar year shown.

 &lt;sup>2 Exemption from ad valorem taxation expires with the taxes levied in the calendar year shown.